-Plant and equipment 5 - 15 years (depreciation rate 6.7% to 20%)

-Buildings 30 years (depreciation rate 3.4%)
+Plant and equipment 5 years (depreciation rate 20%) Buildings 30 years (depreciation rate 3.4%)

 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each Statement of Financial Position date.

 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount (note 2 (m)).